-The objective of the STIP is to motivate and reward senior managers to achieve annual objectives and financial goals.
+The objective of the STIP is to motivate and reward senior managers for the achievement of annual operating and financial goals.
 Evaluation of individual performance is based on the achievement of established individual objectives that are aligned to key areas of strategic focus and are critical to the achievement of CTC's business strategy.
 In determining the payout under the STIP plan, performance is measured against both financial and non-financial measures to avoid inappropriate risks.

 The objective of the LTIP is to align the interests of senior managers with the achievement of CTC's long-term business objectives as well as with the interests of shareholders.
-LTIP is awarded for achieving CTC consolidated operating earnings targets over a three-year period and for CTC share price appreciation over a seven-year period.
+LTIP is awarded for achieving CTC consolidated operating earnings, same store sales, and relative total shareholder return targets over a three-year period.